 Fjords of Norway is the main attraction of the country.
 Hundreds of thousands of tourists come here to make a road trip through Norway, so did we.
-We spent a great time in Norwegian fjords and mountains and will definitely come there again!
+We spent a great time in fjords and mountains and will definitely come there again!

 What is a “fjord”?